turbot/steampipe-docs/docs/integrations/cloud9.md

 ## Visualize Steampipe Dashboards with AWS Cloud9

 [Steampipe dashboards](https://steampipe.io/docs/dashboard/overview) provide rich visualizations of Steampipe data.
-Here, we will leverage the [AWS Well-Architected Mod](https://hub.steampipe.io/mods/turbot/aws_well_architected) to develop a dashboard for verifying adherence to the best practices of the AWS Well-Architected Framework in the account.
-To get started, paste this command to install the mod.
+Here, we will use the [AWS Well-Architected Mod](https://hub.steampipe.io/mods/turbot/aws_well_architected) to develop a dashboard to check adherence to the best practices defined by the AWS Well-Architected Framework.
+To get started, install the mod by pasting this command.

 ```
 git clone https://github.com/turbot/steampipe-mod-aws-well-architected